maqnitude/DepresStore/README.md

 `Shared.Kernel` is where all the building blocks like abstract classes, interfaces, value objects, and things that are shared between the modules.

 Since this is project is mainly for learning and researching I also tried to implement my own stuff like mediator and in-process event bus and the implementations are placed in the `Shared.Infrastructure` project.
-It's also referenced by `WebApi` to register the implementations in the DI container.
+It's also referenced by `Api` to register the implementations in the DI container.

 ## CQRS